Bishoytadrous7/Bishoytadrous7/README.md

 - 🌍 Based in **Illinois**, originally from **Egypt**
 - 🎓 Studying **Computer Science** at **Knox College**
+- 🌱 Currently exploring **iOS development**, backend systems, and AI for games
+- 🧩 Passionate about turning creative ideas into interactive apps and tools

+---

 ### ⚒️ Tech Stack